 Dining Tables & Chairs

-- Turn table upside down, remove legs carefully
+- Turn the table upside down, and remove the legs carefully

-- Tape hardware bag to the underside of the tabletop
+- Tape the hardware bag to the underside of the tabletop

 - Stack chairs gently and wrap with plastic or blankets